AviaryInc/Mobile-Feather-SDK-for-iOS/README.md

     AFPhotoEditorContext *context = [session createContextWithImage:image];

-Or, when a maximum output size (for example, 1024x1024) is desired:
+Or, when a maximum output size (for example, 1200x1200) is desired:

-    AFPhotoEditorContext *context = [session createContextWithImage:image maxSize:CGSizeMake(1024, 1024)];
+    AFPhotoEditorContext *context = [session createContextWithImage:image maxSize:CGSizeMake(1200, 1200)];

-The first line above creates a context that can render the session onto an input image at full resolution if the dimensions of the input image are less than or equal to 1500px on each side and the input image is no larger than 3 megapixels.
-If the image is larger than this size, the output image will be downscaled to fit according to the aspect ratio of the input image.
+The first line above creates a context that can render the session onto an input image at full resolution if the input image is no larger than 3 megapixels.
+If the image is larger than this size, the output image will first be downscaled (maintaining aspect ratio) so that it is no larger than 3 megapixels.

 The second line above imposes a tighter restriction on the output size.
-If the dimensions of the image are greater than 1024px on a side, the image will be downscaled before processing.
+If the dimensions of the image are greater than 1200px (in the above case) on a side, the image will be downscaled (maintaining aspect ratio) before processing.

 Once you have created a context from a session object, you can use it to render the session onto an input image like so: